 In clinical trials Viagra was given to 3700 men, and over 550 were using it for over a year.
 The number of men stopping treatment due to side effects was 2.5%, which was not statistically different from placebo (2.3%).

 In the past 15 years since Viagra became available, worldwide there have been millions of prescriptions.
 Serious adverse events are rare.
 In the low risk man (Viagra will not prescribed if patient is taking nitrates, has cardiac failure, or within half a year of a stroke or heart attack, and several other medical conditions, or when taking other medications that effect Viagra levels) adverse effects were mostly mild: headaches, flushing, heartburn, and nasal congestion.

-The other ED/impotence medications, tadalafil (Cialis), vardenafil (Levitra) and avanafil (Spedra), went through equally strict clinical trails and although have lower usage figures than Viagra, work in a similar manner and are also very safe.
+The other ED/impotence medications, tadalafil (Cialis), vardenafil (Levitra) and avanafil (Spedra), went through equally strict clinical trials and although have lower usage figures than Viagra, work in a similar manner and are also very safe.

 Is Viagra addictive?